dmarcinkovic/Survive/README.md

 *  Download [conan](https://conan.io/) C/C++ Package Manager from the official
    website.
-We will be using it to take care of installing required libraries as it can be very challenging to set up everything manually.
+We will be using it to take care of installing the required libraries as it can be very challenging to set up everything manually.

 ### Build and run